 Foreign Travel Orders (FTO)

-- Prevents individuals who have been convicted of certain sexual offences against a child under 18 from travelling abroad under Sexual Offences Act 2003 (section 114) and require they surrender their passport
+- Prevents individuals who have been convicted of certain sexual offences against a child under 18 from travelling abroad under Sexual Offences Act 2003 (section 114) and requires they surrender their passport

 - Applications can be made by the chief constable to the courts